Hamzah Haz: Early political career

 Hamzah was a newspaper journalist in his home town of Pontianak, on the island of Borneo, and later taught economics at Tanjungpura University.
 He was a lecturer at Tanjungpura University from 1968 to 1971.

 His political career began in 1968 as a member of the West Kalimantan Provincial Representative Council.
 He later moved to Jakarta, became a member of the Parliament in 1971, representing the Jakarta electoral district, first as a member of the Muslim Nahdlatul Ulama Party.
 After the political fusion which joined all Islamist parties into one party and the withdrawal of Nahdlatul Ulama from politics, in 1973 he became a member of the newly formed Partai Persatuan Pembangunan (PPP).
 He was chairman of the PPP faction from 1989 to 1998.
 Hamzah served as member of People's Representative Council over 26 years and made him one of the longest-serving members of the Parliament of Indonesia.

-Hamzah served as Minister for Investment under President B. J. Habibie, who replaced Suharto, then resigned that post to lead the PPP in the 1999 elections, at which he was again reelected.
-He ran against Megawati Sukarnoputri for the vice presidency (at that time elected by the People's Consultative Assembly), winning 284 votes to Megawati's 396,.
-On 30 November he joined the cabinet of President Abdurrahman Wahid, then became the first to quit Wahid's first cabinet, resigning as Coordinating Minister for People's Welfare and Poverty Alleviation after just two months.
+Hamzah served as Minister for Investment under President B. J. Habibie, who replaced Suharto, then resigned that post to lead the PPP in the 1999 elections campaign, at which he was again reelected.
+He ran against Megawati Sukarnoputri for the vice presidency (at that time elected by the People's Consultative Assembly), winning 284 votes to Megawati's 396.
+On 29 Oktober 1999 he joined the cabinet of President Abdurrahman Wahid, later becoming the first person to resign from Wahid's cabinet, stepping down as Coordinating Minister for People's Welfare and Poverty Alleviation after only one month.

 Vice presidency

-He became a vocal critic of Wahid, but he was also known for his ability to compromise.
-By the time of Wahid's impeachment in the summer of 2001, Hamzah was leader of the PPP, then the third-largest party in the Indonesian Parliament.
+Hamzah was the leader of the (PPP), then the third-largest party in the Indonesian Parliament.
+He was a conservative muslim politician who had previously opposed the nomination of women leaders.
+However, during Wahid's impeachment trial, he retracted his statement and formed a coalition with Megawati for the vice presidential nomination in 2001.
+This coalition aimed to balance the power of the Islamic and nationalist axes in parliament.
+He was also known for his integrity and willingness to compromise.